rawmind0/ssh-client/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rawmind0/ssh-client)](https://goreportcard.com/report/github.com/rawmind0/ssh-client)

-ssh-client is a tool to execute commands on multiple hosts by ssh.
+ssh-client is a tool to execute commands concurrently on multiple hosts by ssh.
 It can be used as go module in your app or executing it from the binary.

 ## Building

-* To build the provider and
+* To build the provider

 `make`

 ## Running

+* ssh-cli tool

 ```
 $ ./ssh-client -h